Shikha-code36/Shikha-code36/README.md

 Also, I love solving coding problems on leetcode, hackerearth etc..
 As you can see I have few repos based on my leetcode solutions and also Data Structure and Algorithm which you can follow.
-I write blogs as well.
+I write blogs as well on medium.

 ## Languages and Tools: